dotnet/apireviews/2017/07-17-Span across CoreFx/README.md

      - When introducing `Span<T>`-base overloads to existing types, try to match the semantics and signature of existing overloads.
 * `BitConverter`
-    - Should we provide an overload that returns the `writteBytes` as an `out` parameter?
+    - Should we provide an overload that returns the `bytesWritten` as an `out` parameter?
 * `TextReader`/`TextWriter`
     - The challenge is deciding what the new virtual methods should do and how